Michael A. Allen, Ph.D.

 Research interests: Sexual violence, intimate partner violence, victim services, and gender and crime.

-She completed her Ph.D. in Criminology at Indiana University of Pennsylvania.
+Dr. Laura L. King is currently an Associate Professor of Criminal Justice and SPS Research Director.
+She completed her Ph.D. in Criminology at Indiana University of Pennsylvania in 2012.
 Her research interests include sexual violence, intimate partner violence, victim services, and gender and crime.
-She has recent article publications in Victims & Offenders and the Journal of Sexual Aggression.
+She has recent article publications in Child Maltreatment, Criminal Justice Policy Review, and Victims & Offenders.

 Research interests: Public policy and decision processes, agenda setting, earth systems governance, and the impact of focusing events on public policy, as well as environmental policy and science and technology policy

-He has published in Political Research Quarterly, Public Administration Review, Systems Dynamics Review, Regional Environmental Change, Review of Policy Research and other peer-reviewed journals.
-Dr. Lindquist has a Bachelor’s of Science in Geography, a Master’s of Urban Planning, and a PhD in Political Science, all from Texas A&M University.
+He has published in Political Research Quarterly, Public Administration Review, Ecology and Society, Applied Geography, Systems Dynamics Review, Regional Environmental Change, Review of Policy Research and other peer-reviewed journals.
+Dr. Lindquist has a Bachelor’s of Science in Geography, a Master’s of Urban Planning, and a Ph.D. in Political Science, all from Texas A&M University.

 Research interests: American politics, specifically public opinion, political behavior, political psychology, and state politics.